flyteorg/flyte/rsts/dive_deep/observability.rst

 Metrics for your executions
 ===========================

+.. tip:: Refer to :ref:`howto-monitoring` to see/use prebuilt dashboards published to Grafana Marketplace.
+The following section explains some other metrics that are very important.

 Flyte-Provided Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~
 Whenever you run a workflow, Flyte Platform automatically emits high-level metrics.
 These metrics follow a consistent schema and